hbmuller/philately/README.md

-# canvas-layer-renderer
+# rushJS
-A simple layer renderer for HTML5 canvas.
+A rendering engine for HTML5 canvas with layer support.